jonnypetraglia/narrator/README.md

   - Logs are grouped by Execution Context (and allows you to give a custom message to each as well!)
   - Gives you a lot of Apex goodies!
     - A Log Creator object!
-    - A SimpleLogger abstract class that makes it so easy, it takes as little as extending the class with _1 function_ to create your own Logger!
-    - 4 example loggers that are fully functional and fully extendable!
+    - 4 example narrators that are fully functional and fully extendable!
 (Platform Event, Email, Instant Notification, Console)
     - A Code Location object!
 Get the exact place in code your log with the call of a function down to class, method, and line!
     - A Simple Filter Logic object!
     - *F U N* utilities! for! logging!